 Similarly, Registry Agreement require that “Registry Operator's Whois service will be updated on a near real-time basis” to pass on any changes they receive to the community as quickly as possible.

+Component: AVAILABILITY

 Consensus Policies

 In addition to the “static contracts,” such as the Registrar Accreditation Agreement (RAA)2, gTLD Contracted Parties are also obligated to comply with “Consensus Policies,” created by the GNSO pursuant to the bottom-up, policy-making process of the GNSO (called the “Policy Development Process” and adopted by the ICANN Board after notice, comment, discussion and a Council vote.
 The policy process is set out in the ICANN Bylaws (Annex A defines the GNSO process). [keep]3